Shree Pavapuri Tirth Dham

 Shree Pavapuri Tirth Dham is situated at Sirohi district of Rajasthan.
-This temple was built by K. P. Sanghvi Group and it comprises a Jain Tirth (Temple complex) and Jeev Raksha Kendra (Animal Welfare Center).
+This temple was built by K. P. Sanghvi Group and it comprises an important Śvetāmbara Jain Tirth (Temple complex) and Jeev Raksha Kendra (Animal Welfare Center).

 Campus

 The Tirth derived its name after the Pavada Agriculture well that exists there.

 Shri Kumarpalbhai V. Shah inspired Late Shri Hajarimalji Poonamchandji Sanghvi (Bafna) and Shri Babulalji Poonamchandji Sanghvi (Bafna), the founders of K. P. Sanghvi Group, to construct a Tirth Dham.
 They started construction and development of the campus on 30 May 1998, Saturday (Jeth Shukla 15, 2054 V. S.).
 The initial thought was to construct a small temple and a shelter for 100 cows only but the campus is now spread over more than 500 acre of land.
 The temple complex occupies 3101472 sqft area and the Jeev Raksha Kendra (Animal Welfare Center) occupies 7196112 sqft.

 It took two and a half years to construct the temple with an average of 400 artisans working daily.
 The construction was completed on 7 February 2001, Wednesday (Magh Shukla 14, 2057 V. S.) and was finally opened for worship.